-The Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts Act, 2015 which was amended in 2018 to be called the Commercial Courts, Commercial Appellate Courts Commercial Division and Commercial Appellate Division of High Courts Act, 2015 ("Commercial Courts Act"), came into force on October 23, 2015 (coincidentally, with the 2015 amendments to the Arbitration & Conciliation Act, 1996).
-Specialized commercial courts and divisions were set up for expeditious resolution of the growing number of commercial cases, pursuant to the Government's stated intent to increase its ranking in World Bank's Ease of Doing Business Index, where India's perceived ability to enforce contracts was minimal.
+The Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts Act, 2015 which was amended in 2018 to be called the Commercial Courts.
+Commercial Appellate Courts, Commercial Division and Commercial Appellate Division of High Courts Act, 2015 ("Commercial Courts Act"), came into force on October 23, 2015 (coincidentally, with the 2015 amendments to the Arbitration & Conciliation Act, 1996).
+Specialized commercial courts and divisions were set up for expeditious resolution of the growing number of commercial cases, pursuant to the Government's stated intent to improve India's ability to enforce contracts.
 The Commercial Courts Act envisaged the setting up of special commercial courts to adjudicate commercial disputes in a time bound manner.
-Consequently, civil cases in relation to commercial disputes and claims above a certain specified value (originally

-INR 10 million, but reduced in 2018 to INR 0.3 million), which would have been otherwise adjudicated by an ordinary court, now fall under the jurisdiction of the Commercial Court and the Commercial Division of High Court, respectively.
-Appeals arising out of such disputes lie before the Commercial

-Appellate Division of the High Court.
+Consequently, civil cases in relation to commercial disputes and claims above a certain specified value (originally INR 10 million, but reduced in 2018 to INR 0.3 million), which would have been otherwise adjudicated by an ordinary court, now fall under the jurisdiction of the Commercial Court and the Commercial Division of High Court, respectively.
+Appeals arising out of such disputes lie before the Commercial Appellate Division of the High Court.